Home > Mexican Main Dishes > Instant Pot Shredded Beef Tamales

 Tamales inside an instant pot ready to be cooked.

 Remove the tamales from the pot and check if the masa is cooked all the way.
-It will easily release from the corn husk once it’s cooked.
+Once it’s cooked, it will easily release from the corn husk.
 Allow to cool for 15 minutes before serving.

 How to Store and Reheat tamales

-Once the tamales are completely cooled, leftovers can be stored in a zip top bag in the fridge for 4 days or in the freezer for a couple months.
+Once the tamales are completely cooled, leftovers can be stored in a zip-top bag in the fridge for 4 days or in the freezer for a couple of months.

 To reheat refrigerated tamales, place a damp paper towel over them and microwave for 2 minutes until heated through.
 Keep the corn husk on the tamale while you reheat them to prevent them from drying out, then remove the husk before eating.